-- Rule 1.1 All matters of procedure not covered specifically by Council Rules, Federal, State, or Local law, shall be governed by Robert's Rules of Order Newly Revised (1970 Major Revision).
-If a conflict arises between Council Rules and Robert's Rules of Order, Council Rules take precedence. - 1.2 The President or Chair (Presiding Officer) SHALL (is required to) decide all questions arising under these rules and general parliamentary practice, subject to appeal.
+- Rule 1.1 All matters of procedure not covered specifically by Council Rules, State, or Local law, shall be governed by Robert's Rules of Order 11th Ed.
+If a conflict arises between Council Rules and Robert's Rules of Order, Council Rules take precedence. - The President or Chair (Presiding Officer) SHALL (is required to) decide all questions arising under these rules and general parliamentary practice, subject to appeal.
 While on all questions of order, and of interpretation of the rules, and of priority of business, it is the DUTY of the Chairman to first decide the question, it is the privilege of any member to "appeal from the decision."
 If the appeal is seconded, the Chairman states his decision, and that it has been appealed from, and then states the question thus: "Shall the decision of the Chair stand as the judgment of Council?"
 The Chairman can then, without leaving the chair, state the reasons for his decision, after which it is open to debate.
-No member is allowed to speak more than once except the presiding officer who may answer arguments against the decision or give additional reasons by speaking a second time at the close of debate.
-A majority or tie vote of the Councilmembers-elect sustains the decision of the chair.
-The appeal shall be determined by a majority of the Councilpersonselect. - 1.3 City Council can appoint a person of their choosing to be the Parliamentary Authority, but any Council member may make reference to either City

-Council Rules, which take precedence over Robert's Rules, or reference to Robert's Rules when the issue is not covered in City Council Rules.
+The appeal shall be determined by a majority of the Councilpersons-elect. - 1.3 City Council can appoint a person of their choosing to be the Parliamentary Authority, but any Council member may make reference to either City Council Rules, which take precedence over Robert's Rules, or reference to Robert's Rules when the issue is not covered in City Council Rules.